Death Doula & End-of-Life Guide

 Well, it turned out the program wasn’t exactly what it was billed to be.
 I was tricked into signing up for hospice volunteer training.

 As far as pranks go, this one turned out better than I could have imagined.
-I became a hospice volunteer and it was a foundational moment in me finding a path towards the end of life work I’m so passionate about today.
+I became a hospice volunteer and it was a foundational moment in me finding a path towards the end-of-life work I’m so passionate about today.

 What is a Death Doula?